JeffreyRobertLynch/Customer-Scheduling-Management-System-Java-SQL/README.md

 # Customer-Scheduling-Management-System-Java-SQL

-Welcome to the **Customer Scheduling Management System**!
-This full-featured Java application allows users to maintain a robust database of customers and appointments — **complete with support for all time zones and 15 languages**.
+## Awards

+**Academic Excellence Award - Software 2: Advanced Java Concepts**
+Awarded by the Vice President of Evaluation Operations for outstanding performance in "Software 2: Advanced Java Concepts".
+The evaluator shared the following:

+**“Overall, the student's project submission is excellent in that it is an example of quality in work, considering the provided requirements.
+The backend is informative and organized, while the frontend is easy to use and functional.
+Excellent job!”**

 ---

+## Author

+**Jeffrey Robert Lynch**
+Version 1.0 — *April 12, 2024*

+---

-## 🚀 Features
+## Features

+This full-featured Java application allows users to maintain a robust database of customers and appointments — **complete with support for all time zones and 15 languages**
+Additional features include:

 - **CRUD Functionality**: Create, Read, Update, and Delete Appointments and Customers in a MySQL database
 - **Multi-language Support**: UI elements auto-translate based on system language settings